Discovering Magilligan: From Nature Reserves to Martello Tower

 Lough Foyle Ferry is delightful ferry ride offers passengers a unique vantage point of the stunning landscapes, with the rolling hills of Donegal to one side and the rugged beauty of the Causeway Coast on the other.
 As you glide across the tranquil waters of Lough Foyle, the short voyage is not just a means of travel but an enchanting experience that stitches the scenic tapestry of Ireland’s north together..

-The Lough Foyle Ferry Company, established in 2002, provides ferry services from Magilligan Point, County Derry to the Inishowen Peninsula of County Donegal at Greencastle.
+The Lough Foyle Ferry Company, established in 2002, provides ferry services from Magilligan Point, County to the Inishowen Peninsula of County Donegal at Greencastle.
 The tickets are affordably priced, the ferry departs every hour, and it is an enjoyable experience for the entire family, with Donegal being a wonderful destination.

 The Lough Foyle Ferry website provides ferry post sailing times for a peaceful and scenic 15 minute ride across the mouth of the Foyle.
+There is a car park opposite the Ferry Terminal at Magilligan, providing convenient access to the beach and nearby attractions like the Martello Tower.

 Magilligan Point Martello tower